SergioCoboLopez/ELN_Sergio/docs/september/index.md

 is very small.
 I have to correct that.

 2. Why do gas stocks oscillate?
 And why do they do it in such a way that stocks are empty for a while.
 My hypothesis is that this is related to temporal timescales.
+This hypothesis is partially correct.
+However, the other thing is that respiration and photosynthesis have both very high rates that drain the stocks.